dreiver/ica/doc/api/README.md

 ## Introduction

 All API requests require authentication.
 You need to pass a `secret` parameter by url or header.
 If passed as header, the header name must be "SECRET".
-You can find or reset your private token in your own profile.
+You can find or reset your private secret in your own profile.

 The API uses JSON or XML to serialize data.
-By default all api requests will be returned with json format but you can specify custom format in request each request.
+By default all api requests will be returned in JSON format, but you can specify custom format in each request with `.json` or `.xml` at the end of API URL.